nocomplexity/FreeAndOpenMachineLearning/ml-business-use.rst

 Other areas for language translation are speech recognition.
 Some great real time machine learning driven application already exist.

+When building speech recognition machine learning applications you will find out that data needed for speech recognition is not quite open.
+To create voice systems you need an extremely large amount of voice data.
+Most of the data used by large companies isn’t available to the majority of people.
+E.g. Amazon , Microsoft and Google offer great APIs but you interact with a black-box model.
+Also speech recognition needs openness and freedom.
+Mozilla launched Common Voice project in 2017.
+A project to make voice recognition data and APIs open and accessible to everyone.
+Contributing to this great project is simple: Go to https://voice.mozilla.org/ and speak some sentences and validate some.
+All you need is a browser and a few minutes to contribute so everyone can make use of this technology in the future.

 Chat bots
 ^^^^^^^^^^